feifeiobama/Awesome-Continual-Learning/README.md

 * (ICML 17) Continual Learning through Synaptic Intelligence
 * (ECCV 18) Memory Aware Synapses: Learning What (Not) to Forget
+* (ECCV 18) Riemannian Walk for Incremental Learning: Understanding Forgetting and Intransigence
 * (NeurIPS 20) Understanding the Role of Training Regimes in Continual Learning
 * (CVPR 23) Achieving a Better Stability-Plasticity Trade-off via Auxiliary Networks in Continual Learning